Filip Čuić

-Filip Čuić (born 22 February 2003) is a Bosnian professional footballer who plays as a forward for Croatian club Gorica and Bosnia and Herzegovina U21 national team.
+Filip Čuić (born 22 February 2003) is a professional footballer who plays as a forward for Ekstraklasa club Pogoń Szczecin.
+Born in Croatia, he represented Bosnia and Herzegovina at youth level.

 Club career

-Filip Čuić was born in Split, but raised in Donji Brišnik, a village in the municipality of Tomislavgrad, Bosnia and Herzegovina.
+Filip Čuić was born in Split, but raised in Donji Brišnik. Čuić family hails from Donji Bršnik, a village in the municipality of Tomislavgrad, Bosnia and Herzegovina.
 He started his football career at local club Tomislav.
-He moved to neighbouring Croatia in late 2018, first joining the U-17 team of NK Dugopolje until the end of the season, before joining the youth academy of the famed Dalmatian club Hajduk Split in 2019, where his older brother Mario was already playing.
+He moved to neighbouring Croatia in late 2018, first joining the U-17 team of Dugopolje until the end of the season, before joining the youth academy of the famed Dalmatian club Hajduk Split in 2019, where his older brother Mario was already playing.

-Featuring in two Hajduk Split U19 national titles, Čuić was shortlisted for the 2021–22 UEFA Youth League top player award, having scored 6 goals in 5 matches in the competition.
+Featuring in two Hajduk Split U19 national titles, Čuić was shortlisted for the 2021–22 UEFA Youth League top player award, having scored six goals in five matches in the competition.

-In 2022, Čuić was initially signed to a double registration with second-tier NK Solin, but, with Ivan Ćalušić having been pulled from his loan at the Slovenian top-tier side NK Radomlje, having picked up an injury requiring an operation, Čuić was sent there in his stead, joining his brother Mario as well.
-At Radomlje Čuić made his first senior league cap, coming in for Nedim Hadžić in the 78th minute of the October 2nd 2022 2–1 away loss to NK Celje.
+In 2022, Čuić was initially signed to a double registration with second-tier Solin, but with Ivan Ćalušić having been pulled from his loan at the Slovenian top-tier side Radomlje, having picked up an injury requiring an operation, Čuić was sent there in his stead, joining his brother Mario as well.
+On 2 October, Čuić made his first senior league appearance, coming in for Nedim Hadžić in the 78th minute of a 2–1 away loss to Celje.

 International career

-Featuring prolifically for the Bosnia and Herzegovina U19 team in the previous season, in November 2022, Čuić was called up for the Bosnia and Herzegovina U21 national football team.
+Featuring prolifically for the Bosnia and Herzegovina U19 team in the previous season, in November 2022, Čuić was called up for the Bosnia and Herzegovina U21 national team.

 Personal life

-Filip, who is born in Split, Croatia, hail from Tomislavgrad in Bosnia and Herzegovina, where his Bosnian Croat parents live.
-The Ćuić's are a football family, with four brothers, Mario, who is 2 years older than Filip, and the 6 and 7 years younger, Toma and David, respectively, all play football, while their father, Tomislav Čuić, was a coach in several Bosnian First league clubs and a referee in the same competition.
+Filip, who is born in Split, Croatia, hails from Tomislavgrad in Bosnia and Herzegovina, where his Herzegovinian Croat parents live.
+The Ćuićs are a football family, with four brothers, Mario, who is two years older than Filip, and the six and seven years younger, Toma and David, respectively, all play football, while their father, Tomislav Čuić, was a coach in several Bosnian First league clubs and a referee in the same competition.